ansys/pymechanical/doc/source/user_guide_session/index.rst

    ``version`` argument is used only if PyPIM is configured.
 For general cases, use ``exec_file``

 You can send genuine Python class commands to the application when Mechanical is active.
-Python class.
 For example, you can send a Python script:

 .. code:: python